zephyrproject-rtos/zephyr/samples/sensor/jc42/README.rst

 Wiring
 *******

-The MCP9808 is available in a discrete component form but it is much easier to use it mounted on a breakout board.
+The MCP9808, which is a JEDEC JC 42.4 compliant temperature sensor, is available in a discrete component form but it is much easier to use it mounted on a breakout board.
 We used the Adafruit `MCP9808 Sensor`_ breakout board.